-Recent graduates participate in fellowships that are awarded to top graduates who are interested in pursuing research on women, peace, security, and the economy.
+Fellowships are awarded to recent graduates who are interested in pursuing research on women, peace, security, and the economy.
 Fellows – who come to us from disciplines as diverse as economics, international relations, law, and public policy – conduct desk and field research that helps close key knowledge and evidence gaps in the field of women, peace, and security.
 The fellowships are made possible by the generous support of individual and corporate donors.

 Georgetown Women in International Affairs (GWIA) aims to develop quality leadership among Georgetown graduate students and to increase the visibility of women in international affairs.
 Through interactive programming, GWIA connects, empowers and prepares emerging women leaders.
 The student-led GWIA Executive Board spearheads the initiative’s planning, programming, and communications, working closely with our staff.